-There’s a 40-minute limit on group meetings if you’re subscribed to the free plan so you should take note of that if you’ll be using the software for longer meetings.
-Multiple users can share their screens at the same time, making it easy to collaborate remotely.
+There’s a 40-minute limit on group meetings if you’re subscribed to the free plan so you should take note of that if you’ll be using the software for longer online meetings.
+Multiple attendees can share their screens at the same time, making it easy to collaborate remotely.

-If the time limit is putting you off, then we should mention that one-on-one meetings aren’t restricted by the 40-minute cap.
-You only have to be concerned about runtime when hosting group conferences.
+If the time limit is putting you off, then we should mention that face-to-face meetings aren’t restricted by the 40-minute cap.
+You only have to be concerned about runtime when hosting group conference calls or webinars.

 Short collaborative meetings that require robust screen-sharing capabilities.